Squirm

 Where to Watch Squirm

-Squirm is available to watch, stream, download and on demand at Apple TV Channels and The Roku Channel.
+Squirm is available to watch free on Pluto TV.
+It's also available to stream, download on demand at Apple TV Channels and The Roku Channel.
 Some platforms allow you to rent Squirm for a limited time or purchase the movie and download it to your device.

 • Release Date